The History of Shanakeever Valley

 Meanwhile, hungry lads used greyhounds to hunt hare in the deserted Shanakeever valley.
 To this day, a corner of the valley goes by the name Luagh na gunn or Log na gCon, or “meeting point of the hounds”.
 Back then, a clear hare-coursing run would have stretched without roads or fences up to the famine ruins.
 Locals remember another coursing slope at Nun’s Hill near Tawnaloughra (Tamhnaigh Luachra, which means “arable patch of rushes).

 Hare-coursing is the subject of a well-known song about the valley, Bogs of Shanaheever.
 The ballad follows a lad whose favourite dog dies while chasing a hare over a cliff.
 He sadly packs up and leaves for America.
 Bruce Folley sings a version of the song whose lyrics correctly spell the local names.
-Believed to be based on a real event, local historians have pin-pointed the place where Victor the dog would have died.
+Believed to be based on the biographical memories of one of the local Mullarkey brothers (who did eventually return from America), local historians have pin-pointed the place where Victor the dog would have died.
 We can see it from our front door, circled here in red:

 Turf-Cutting into the Bog